lujunyan1118/SimpleBool/README.md

 observe_list=Proliferation,Apoptosis,STAT3,NFKB,BCATENIN
 ```

-This first 8 parameters are the same as 'simu.in' used by BoolSimu.py
+This first eight parameters are the same as 'simu.in' used by BoolSimu.py

 **mutation_list**: 'mutation_list' specifies the files that contain the nodes that need to be perturbed.
 Sample input list of nodes: [list_ON.txt](http://www.ww),[list_OFF.txt](http://www.www).